 In the early afternoon, we drove into downtown Munich to the famous Hofbräuhaus.
-The street of Munich were chaotic, with narrow lanes, bicyclists who no (as in zero) attention to cars whether traveling along the lanes or cutting across.
+The street of Munich were chaotic, with narrow lanes, bicyclists who paid no (as in zero) attention to cars whether they traveling along the lanes or cutting across.
 The pedestrians weren’t much better.
-A big construction project near the restaurant complicated things even more, but we finally found a parking spot in a narrow alley about three blocks away.
+A big construction project near the restaurant complicated things even more, but we finally found a parking spot in a narrow alley about three blocks away from the restaurant.

 A four-piece band—two trumpets, a tuba, and an accordion—was playing on the first floor.
 (There are three floors and an outdoor garden.)
 We found a table tucked back in the clutter of the garden.
-And that’s where I saw the sole outright friendly German of the trip.
-(That’s him in the photo below between Lindy and Andrew.)
-A guy and his wife were sitting at the table next to ours.
+And that’s where I saw the sole truly friendly German of the trip.
+He and his wife were sitting at the table next to ours.
 The guy saw how much we were struggling to make sense of the German menu, so he got the attention of the waiter and had him bring us English menus.

-Sally ordered the pig’s knuckle.
+My wife ordered the pig’s knuckle.
 I ordered sausages.
-They came in a pot filled with hot water.
-Like all the meat I’d had in Germany, they were ground really finely, giving them a mushy texture I wasn’t crazy about.
+The sausages came in a pot of hot water.
+Like all the meat I’d had in Germany, the sausage meat was ground really finely, giving them a mushy texture I wasn’t crazy about.
 They came with a dark mustard that was surprisingly tasty and made the sausages edible.
-That yellow blog on Sally’s plate was some kind of potatoes that tasted bland and had the texture of potato jello.
+That yellow glob on my wife’s plate was some kind of potato thing that tasted bland and had the texture of jello.
 As with almost all the food I had in Germany, I wasn’t impressed.
 We also ordered a bread basket, and although our waiter never brought the butter we ordered, it was delicious.